Cloud-Proz/Cloud-Pi/README.md

 ## user_tool_kit

-**Note:** All operations below require the `CLOUD_PROZ_API` for authentication and access to the Cloud-Pi services
+**Note:** All operations below require the `CLOUD_PROZ_API` for authentication and access to the Cloud-Pi services Once you have the API key, run this command in the terminal export CLOUD_PROZ_API='API-KEY'

 ### File Descriptions